harshilhingu/HarshilBooks/HarshilBooksStore/README.txt

 ERROR
-folder i made before error (Image and Product) and after gett
+folder i made before error (Image and Product) and after getting errors i changed it to the (image and product)

+At 4:01
+i completed the project and then i ended up with closing.